-TV ANTENNA - Optional
+TV ANTENNA

 The TV antenna on your motor home can be easily raised, rotated a full 360° and lowered from inside the vehicle by simply turning a crank or rotating disc.
-Some models have a built-in signal amplifier designed to strengthen signals, which is controlled by a power switch built into the TV jack assembly.
+A built-in signal amplifier designed to strengthen signals is controlled by a power switch built into the TV jack assembly.

-The signals amplifier is housed inside the antenna with the circuit board connected directly to the antenna elements.
+The signal amplifier is housed inside the antenna with the circuit board connected directly to the antenna elements.
 Power to operate the amplifier (12-volt DC) is supplied through the downlead cable which also carries the TV signals to the TV set.
-The power supply separates the 12-volt DC from the TV signals and provides a place to attach the TV set and the 12-volt power source.
+The power supply separates the 12-volt DC from the TV signals and provides a place to attaching the TV set and the 12-volt power source.